Aquamars/DNNwebportal/README.md

 ### Building the Image for container ###

 ```
-docker commit -a "a40503" <container name> dnnweb:TAG
+docker commit -a "a40503" <container name> dnn-web-gui:TAG
 ```

 ### Building the Image ###